Let Me Open Up Your World!

-I'm a mom with 3 bilingual kids- ages 29, 26, and 25.
-Currently, I'm working as a remote interpreter of French and Italian for a firm in Tempe.
-Previously, though, I've been substitute teaching for more than five years, and think that I've brought new meaning to everybody's usual idea of subs, because I care!
+I'm a mom with 3 bilingual kids- ages 33, 30, and 29.
+Currently, I'm working as a personal chef for a firm in Scottsdale.
+I also am a French/ Italian interpreter, and very proud to have earned my credential to the Maricopa Superior Court.
+I was substitute teaching for more than 6 years, and think that I added new meaning to everybody's idea of subs, because I care!
+No matter what the assignment, I tried to get the kids to take away something they didn't know.
+Did you know that spaghetti and meatballs is NOT Italian?
+Spaghetti is; meatballs are, but they do NOT put meatballs on their spaghetti.
 I try to add my lifetime experiences living 3 years in Paris and 24 years in Rome (with 15 summers in England) to make the subject come alive and therefore be more memorable.
 For example: for a 6th grade class studying Ancient Rome, besides telling unique kid oriented stories, I brought in an unusual shard of Etruscan pottery to pass around.
 Have you ever actually gotten to touch something 2500 years old?
 For an 8th grade class studying WWI, I was able to tell an incredible coincidence of a true story about a young Italian soldier and a German field surgeon spanning both world wars.
 I have all kinds of ideas and tricks to help you remember what you're studying in a fun and easy way.